rxue/learning-dirary/books/programming/practical-coding/tdd/growing-object-oriented-software-guided-by-tests/README.md

 ### Desiging for Maintainability
 #### High levels of abstraction
 > We can get more done if we program by combining components of useful functionality rather than manipulating variables and control flow
+## Chapter 7: Achieving Object-Oriented Design
+### Building Up to Higher-Level Programming
+*implementation layer* : how
+*declarative layer* : what - a small *domain-specific language* embedded